Smoothly-Protocol/contracts/audits/Smoothly-security-review-Pashov-14-8-2023.md

 + uint256 count = ++voteCounter[epochNumber][vote];
 ```

-# [H-01] Operator can still claim rewards after being removed from governance
+# [C-02] Operator can still claim rewards after being removed from governance

 ## Severity

 **Impact:**
-High, as rewards shouldn't be claimable for operators that are not part of the governance
+High, as rewards shouldn't be claimable for operators that were removed from governance

 **Likelihood:**
-Medium, as it requires the operator to be removed as a slashing/punishment
+High, as this will happen every time this functionality is used and an operator has unclaimed rewards

 ## Description

 The `deleteOperators` method removes an operator account from the `PoolGovernance` but it still leaves the `operatorRewards` mapping untouched, meaning even if an operator is acting maliciously and is removed he can still claim his accrued rewards.
-This shouldn't be the case, as they should be slashed.
+This shouldn't be the case, as this functionality is used when operators must be slashed.
 Also if an operator becomes inactive, even if he is removed, his unclaimed rewards will be stuck in the contract with the current implementation.

 ## Recommendations

 On operator removal transfer the operator rewards to a chosen account, for example the `SmoothlyPool`.

-# [H-02] Large centralization attack surface
+# [H-01] Large centralization attack surface

 ## Severity